Hendrix-CS/csci150/labs/pygame.md

 the user clicks the mouse, it detects a `MOUSEBUTTONDOWN` event type.
 When it sees that event, it adds a `Face` object to the `shapes` list.

+Modify the `Face` class so that it looks just like the face you designed in Step 1.3.
+Make sure that all of the parts of the face appear in the right relationships regardless of screen location.

 ### Step 2.2: Random Colors